bogdan-marian/learn-elrond/README.md

 ## part 3
 Learn to code for Elrond (part 3)

 This is part three of my journey of learning how to code for Elrond.
-The format is way more condensed and also very exiting.
+The format is way more condensed and also very exciting.
 This is where you will learn how to send funds.

 Support me:
 Maiar Herotag: @bogdanoloeriu